With Christmas just days away, it's time to get down to business and roll out the gift wrap.

 How to wrap a necklace, earrings and bracelet

 What happens when you have delicate baubles but nothing to put them in?
-You certainly don't want them to get lost in packaging, but here's an idea that will help.
+You certainly don't want them to get lost in packaging, but Goodman had ideas that will help.

 - Flatten a toilet paper roll (you could also do a paper towel roll) into a rectangle.
 Using a plastic knife, serrate half moons along the edges at both the front and back.
 Fill with your gift contents.
 Then, bend the edges to make a cylindrical storage box.
 Lastly, wrap with paper and secure with touch of ribbon.

 - Find an empty bottle of wine and undamaged cork.

 - Soak the bottle in hot water and take the label off of the bottle.

 - Using a push pin, secure the top back of necklace (where the clasp is located) to the bottom of the cork.

 - Delicately place the necklace into bottle so it dangles the length of bottle, and then secure the cork.

 - Decorate with ribbon around body of the bottle for a fun, mod look.